vmware/terraform-provider-avi/website/docs/d/avi_pingaccessagent.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `description` - Field introduced in 18.2.3.
-* `labels` - Key value pairs for granular object access control.
-Also allows for classification and tagging of similar objects.
-Field introduced in 20.1.2.
-Maximum of 4 items allowed.
+* `markers` - List of labels to be used for granular rbac.
+Field introduced in 20.1.5.
 * `name` - Name of the pingaccess agent.
 Field introduced in 18.2.3.
 * `pingaccess_pool_ref` - Pool containing a primary pingaccess server, as well as any failover servers included in the agent.properties file.
 It is a reference to an object of type pool.
 Field introduced in 18.2.3.
 * `primary_server` - The ip and port of the primary pingaccess server.
 Field introduced in 18.2.3.